 It should be possible for the HPLMN PCF to provide authorization for a UE to operate as a Remote UE or as a UE-to-Network Relay UE on a per PLMN basis.
 It should also be possible for the Serving PLMN to provide/revoke such authorization in which case it shall override any corresponding information provided by the HPLMN.

-Editor's note: Whether preconfigured credentials for ProSe discovery and for initial ProSe communication on PC5 out-of-coverage are needed is FFS.
+The parameters necessary for Remote UE and Relay UE to support L2 UE-to-NW Relay discovery and communication are as described in solution#16, with the following exceptions:

+L2 UE-to-Network Relay does not need a separate PDU session setup for relaying traffic.
+Thus, the associated PDU session parameters (S-NSSAI, DNN, SSC mode, etc.) to be used for relayed traffic for each UE-to-Network Relay Service Code or Service ID are not relevant to L2 UE-to-Network Relay operation.

 >>>>Next change<<<<

 6.7.2.6 QoS